P. Chris Wilson Professor, Environmental Toxicology (352) 294-3166 firstname.lastname@example.org

 Introduces foundational knowledge and concepts of the field of aquatic toxicology.
 Examines how environmental and chemical properties influence the fate and bioavailability of contaminants in aquatic environments; introduces principles of toxicology and methods used to study aquatic toxicology, as well as applications of knowledge gained from aquatic toxicology studies.

-Credits: 3 Semesters Offered: Spring General Education Requirement Course: No
+Credits: 3 Semesters Offered: Spring (Odd Years) General Education Requirement Course: No

 Prerequisites: (BSC 2005 and BSC 2005L) or (BSC 2010 and BSC 2010L), and (CHM 2045 and CHM 2045L) or (CHM 2046 and CHM 2046L).
 Textbook: TBD